 10. Skip the Questions You’re Not Sure About

 While it’s important to make sure that you answer every question on the Medical Surgical Certification exam, you can skip over the ones that you’re not quite sure about.
-However, just make sure that you back to answer them.
-The computer based exam from the American Academy of Surgical Nurses allows you to mark questions that you are unsure about and allows you to return to them later on.
+However, just make sure that you go back to answer them.
+The computer based exam from the American Academy of Surgical Nurses allows you to mark questions that you are unsure about and return to them later on.

 For more information on the ANCC Medical-Surgical Nurse Certification exam: https://www.nursingworld.org/our-certifications/medical-surgical-nurse/